tugn0x/Talaria/README.md

+The software requires docker installed in your environment.

 # Install
 1. change settings in `.env.example` and rename it as `.env`
 2. check that your hostname matches `API_DOMAIN` and `FRONTEND_DOMAIN` as it was used for `traefik` load balancer
+3. `docker network create proxy`
-3. run `docker-compose up -d` to start all needed containers
+4. run `docker-compose up -d` to start all needed containers

 # Configuration
 ## Frontend/ReactJS